thismusicdude/openapi-enums/README.md

 ```

 # Other Test Cases we experimented with
 After this incident we asked ourselves if there could be also other test-cases that could result in a similiar issue.
-So we defined in the included yaml file other parameters with other potential cases, that could result into errors.
+So we defined in the included yaml file other parameters with other potential cases, that could result into issues while developing.

 To get to the parameters that throw an error through babel, just comment out the various previous parameters in the yaml file that throw an error.